lawalter/colorband-app/README.md

 - This app uses <a href="https://github.com/trestletech/shinyStore">shinyStore</a> to remember your chosen settings
 - R Shiny Electron template created by <a href="https://github.com/dirkschumacher/r-shiny-electron">Dirk Shumacher</a>
     - Check out <a href="https://github.com/lawalter/r-shiny-electron-app">my app setup guide</a> using that template
-- Flag map state images sourced from Wikimedia Commons.
-No changes were made.
+- Flag map state images sourced from Wikimedia Commons (no changes were made)
     - <a href = "https://commons.wikimedia.org/wiki/File:Flag-map_of_Delaware.svg">Delaware</a> <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">[license]</a>
     - <a href = "https://commons.wikimedia.org/wiki/File:Flag-map_of_Florida.svg">Florida</a> <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">[license]</a>
     - <a href = "https://commons.wikimedia.org/wiki/File:Flag-map_of_Pennsylvania.svg">Pennsylvania</a> <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">[license]</a>